|Bluebirds Take on Lexington Catholic on Saturday at Tower Park|

 "We're confident they can perform well," Dean said.
 "The postseason is a bit tighter on playing time.
 We wouldn't have success without all 24 of our girls.
 It's been to great to see all of us treat each other equally.
 That's one thing that our program does very well."

-Junior goalkeeper Haley Parks has seen action in three games this year.
+Junior goalkeeper Hailey Parks has seen action in three games this year.
 Junior goalkeeper Meg Gessner and senior goalkeeper Jasmine Rehberger generally split halves between the pipes.
 Parks has seen action in three games recording one save.

 Over 50 years experience in NKY!
 Call now, mention FTM! | (859) 287-2499